KxSystems/docs/docs/ref/assign.md

 ---
-title: Assign operator | Reference | KDB-X and q documentation
+title: Assign operator | Reference | kdb+ and q documentation
 description: Name a value in q
 author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---